-The 2017 Wyoming Buyer's Guide to Medicare Supplement Insurance is provided by the Wyoming Insurance Department and The Wyoming State Health Insurance Information Program (WSHIIP), administered by Wyoming Senior Citizens, Inc., to assist Wyoming consumers in selecting an insurance plan to supplement Medicare.
+The 2019 Wyoming Buyer's Guide to Medicare Supplement Insurance is provided by the Wyoming Insurance Department and The Wyoming State Health Insurance Information Program (WSHIIP), administered by Wyoming Senior Citizens, Inc., to assist Wyoming consumers in selecting an insurance plan to supplement Medicare.

-This comparison guide should be used in conjunction with the Guide to Health Insurance for People with Medicare prepared by the National Association of Insurance Commissioners (NAIC) and the Centers for Medicare and Medicaid Services (CMS).
-You can obtain the guide prepared by the NAIC and CMS from the Wyoming Insurance Department and Wyoming Senior Citizens, Inc. The Guide to Health Insurance for People With Medicare provides an explanation of what Medicare covers, the gaps in Medicare, the standardized and modernized plans, including the new increased cost-sharing plans, K, L, M and N, that are available.
+This comparison guide should be used in conjunction with the Choosing a Medigap Policy: Guide to Health Insurance for People with Medicare prepared by the National Association of Insurance Commissioners (NAIC) and the Centers for Medicare and Medicaid Services (CMS).
+You can obtain the guide prepared by the NAIC and CMS from the Wyoming Insurance Department and Wyoming Senior Citizens, Inc. The Choosing a Medigap Policy: Guide to Health Insurance for People With Medicare provides an explanation of what Medicare covers, the gaps in Medicare, the standardized and modernized plans, including the new increased cost-sharing plans, K, L, M and N, that are available.
 The primary purpose of this comparison is to show companies that offer Medigap plans in Wyoming, which plans are offered, and sample rates for individuals for ages 65 and 75.